CommitKate/papers/journal.md

 # Simulations
 John has a great model which simulates particle formation from forest fire emissions.

+# Results
+We got valuable insight into the particle formation process.

 # Conclusions
 Aren't we great we found out some stuff.